-The allocation reports will remain available until the maturity of the green financial instrument.
+The allocation reports will remain available until the maturity of the green bond instrument.
 Key potential environmental impact indicators may include:

-Eligible Project Categories Performance indicators Annual water savings: Annual absolute (gross) water use before and after the project in m3/a, reduction in water use in % Sustainable water Annual volume of wastewater treated or avoided: Annual absolute (gross) amount of wastewater treated, reused or avoided before and after the project in m /a and p.e./a and as % Population equivalent (1 p.e.) or 60 g of BOD5 (EU definition) management and Wastewater management Treatment and disposal of sewage sludge: Annual absolute (gross) amount of raw/untreated sewage sludge that is treated and disposed of (in tonnes of dry solids p.a. and in $\%$ ) Reuse of sewage sludge: Annual absolute (gross) amount of sludge that is reused (in tonnes of dry solids p.a. and in $\%$ ) Annual energy savings in MWh/GWh (electricity) and GJ/TJ (other energy savings) Annual GHG emissions reduced/avoided in tonnes of CO 2 equivalent Power installed: W/m2 GHG emissions intensity Renewable energy Annual GHG emissions reduced/avoided in tonnes of CO 2 equivalent /a Annual renewable energy generation in MWh/GWh (electricity) and GJ/TJ (other energy) Capacity of renewable energy plant(s) constructed or rehabilitated in M W Annual Absolute (gross) GHG emissions in tCO 2 -e Clean transportation Number of clean vehicles deployed (e.g. electric) Estimated reduction in fuel consumption
+Eligible Project Categories Eligible Project Categories Annual water savings: Annual absolute (gross) water use before and after the project in m3/a, reduction in water use in % Water management and Annual volume of wastewater treated or avoided: Annual absolute (gross) amount of wastewater treated, reused or avoided before and after the project in m 3 /a and p.e./a and as % Population equivalent (1 p.e.) or 60 g of BODS (EU definition) Wastewater management Treatment and disposal of sewage sludge: Annual absolute (gross) amount of raw/untreated sewage sludge that is treated and disposed of (in tonnes of dry solids p.a. and in %) Reuse of sewage sludge: Annual absolute (gross) amount of sludge that is reused (in tonnes of dry solids p.a. and in %) Annual energy savings in MWh/GWh (electricity) and GJ/TJ (other energy savings) Annual GHG emissions reduced/avoided in tonnes of CO 2 equivalent Power density: W/m 2 GHG emissions intensity Renewable energy Annual GHG emissions reduced/avoided in tonnes of CO 2 equivalent /a Annual renewable energy generation in MWh/GWh (electricity) and GJ/TJ (other energy) Capacity of renewable energy plant(s) constructed or rehabilitated in MW Annual Absolute (gross) GHG emissions in tCO 2 -e Clean transportation Number of clean vehicles deployed (e.g. electric) Estimated reduction in fuel consumption